Henriette Roland Holst

-Henriette Goverdine Anna "Jet" Roland Holst-van der Schalk (24 December 1869 – 21 November 1952) was a Dutch poet and communist.
+Henriette Goverdine Anna "Jet" Roland Holst-van der Schalk (24 December 1869 – 21 November 1952) was a Dutch poet and Council communist.
 She was nominated for the Nobel Prize in Literature.

+She had many noted relatives.
+Her husband was the artist Richard Roland Holst.
 The poet Adriaan Roland Holst (1888–1976), nicknamed "the Dutch Prince of Poets", was the nephew of her husband.

 Early life

 Born in Noordwijk on 24 December 1869, Roland Holst was brought up in the affluent, liberal Christian family of the notary Theodore Willem van der Schalk and Anna Ida van der Schalk-van der Hoeven.
 Roland Holst attended four years of boarding school in Velp and studied French in Liege.

 Roland Holst soon came to develop a talent as a poet.
 She married the artist Richard Roland Holst in 1896 and befriended the poet Herman Gorter, who prompted her to read Das Kapital by Karl Marx.
 Around this time she became politically active and began her career as a writer on political, historical and philosophical fields.